ethantkoenig/fro/docs/api.rst

     Conceptually, the returned parser is equivalent to ``func(func(func(...)))``.
 During parsing, successive calls to ``func`` are made lazily on a as-needed basis.

-    Fro parser parse top-down, so users of this function should take care to avoid left recursion.
+    Fro parsers parse top-down, so users of this function should take care to avoid left recursion.
     In general the parser ``func(parser)`` should consume input before delegating parsing to the ``parser`` argument.